fau-lgt/KI_meets_VHB/README.md

 ---
 ## References
-This work was developed based on the following work of Chandrasekhar et al.:
+This work was developed based on the work of Chandrasekhar et al.:

 [^1]: Chandrasekhar, Aaditya; Sridhara, Saketh; Suresh, Krishnan. *GM-TOuNN...* arXiv:2204.06682 (2022). https://arxiv.org/abs/2204.06682